-Women need more than pretty framed pictures of Bible verses and reminders that we are beautiful.
-Instead we need a message that helps us cultivate our relationship with God.
-We need to learn how to properly read and understand God’s Word and apply it to our lives in the context it was written.
+Women need more than trendy pictures of Scripture and reminders of our beauty.
+We need to cultivate our relationship with God, understand God’s Word, and apply it to our lives in context.

-This is a needed message in the Body of Christ because the messages we often hear instead focus on us more than on God.
-Feel-good and self-help “sermons” abound in our modern age, but without Jesus they are empty and without power.
+This is a crucial message in the Body of Christ today, where the messages we hear often focus more on us than God.
+Feel-good, self-help “sermons” abound and without Jesus they cannot change our hearts and lives.

-Stop Calling Me Beautiful covers various issues women face, showing readers how to seek victory in these areas through knowing Christ and His truth.
-Issues covered: legalism, anxiety/overwhelm, grief, broken sexuality, cultivating community, fear of man and shame.
+Stop Calling Me Beautiful covers various issues faced by women, showing readers how to seek victory through knowing Christ and His truth.
+These include legalism, anxiety/overwhelm, grief, broken sexuality, cultivating community, fear of man and shame.

 “God wants us to experience Him.
 But experiencing God doesn’t begin with emotion.
 It begins with desire, and it is accomplished by diligence.”